 Organizational StructureTo carry out its responsibilities, the International Society Relations committee is comprised of the following

-The ISR chair is appointed by Council to serve a three-year term and cannot serve more than two consecutive terms.
+The ISRC chair is appointed by Council to serve a three-year term and cannot serve more than two consecutive terms.
 Prior to the chair’s final year of their term the Committee will nominate potential candidates for the chair position.
 Council appoints the new chair/vice-chair.
 Upon appointment, the vice-chair will begin a one-year term prior to their term as chair.

 Prospective candidates to be considered for Committee membership may be nominated by the Committee or the APS general membership, or by self-nomination.
-Members will be formally appointed by a majority vote of the Committee and will serve a three-year term but may not serve more than two consecutive terms
+Members will be formally appointed by a majority vote of the Committee and will serve a three-year term but may not serve more than two consecutive terms.

-Responsibilities of the MembersISR members will evaluate the potential for partnerships with associated societies based on the mutual and strategic benefit of APS and the associated society.
-Members will make recommendations to Council through the ISR chair.
-Committee members, under the direction of the chair will access international society relations based on the guiding principles for conducting reviews of associated international society relationships.
+Responsibilities of the MembersISRC members will evaluate established partnerships and potential new partnerships with associated international societies and organizations based on the mutual and strategic benefit of APS and the associated society or organization, and make recommendations to the PT through the ISRC chair.
 Committee members are expected to participate actively in regular committee discussions and respond in a timely manner to the chair.
-Committee members are responsible for maintaining regular liaison between the ISR and associated international societies and be broadly familiar with international society activities and issues of interest to APS.
+Committee members are responsible for maintaining regular liaison between the ISRC and associated international societies and organizations, and be broadly familiar with international society activities and issues of interest to APS.
 Members should be proactive in bringing issues to the committee’s attention and in pursuing opportunities to benefit APS through international associations.